-In 1840, The Republic of Texas adopted the English system of laws known as “common law.”
-This mixing of legal systems is why Texas is one of the few states to recognize both traditional and common law marriage as legally equivalent.
-Most common law marriages become important at the end of the marriage.
-For example, a spouse is entitled to half of the assets accrued during a common law marriage.
-Common law spouses also have inheritance rights at the death of a spouse.
+In 1840, The Republic of Texas adopted the English system of laws known as “common-law.”
+This mixing of legal systems is why Texas is one of the few states to recognize both traditional and common law marriage as legally equal.
+Most informal marriages become important at the end of the marriage.
+For example, a spouse is entitled to half of the assets accrued during a common-law marriage.
+Additionally, Common-law spouses also have inheritance rights at the death of a spouse.

-Live together as man and wife in Texas;
+- Live together as man and wife in Texas;

-Agree to be married;
+- Agree to marriage;

-Tell others in Texas they are married.
+- Tell others in Texas they are married.